-- Clearly defined Standing Orders, Scheme of Delegation, Financial Regulations and Tender Procedures, - Comprehensive business planning arrangements, setting key targets and action plans designed to achieve our corporate objectives. - Regular public performance reporting, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - Arrangements to manage risk, including the risk management strategy and Corporate Risk Register and business continuity plans, - · Clear customer complaints procedures, - Comprehensive policies and procedures for physical and information security.
-An anti-fraud and corruption strategy and arrangements supported by a range of policies and guidelines, - A register of interest is in place and updated on an annual basis.
+- Clearly defined Standing Orders, Scheme of Delegation, Financial Regulations and Tender Procedures. - Comprehensive business planning arrangements, setting key targets and action plans designed to achieve our corporate objectives, - Regular public performance reporting, - Business continuity planning arrangements are in place and regularly reviewed, - Policies to regulate employee related matters, including the employee code of conduct and disciplinary procedures, - Arrangements to manage risk, including the risk management strategy and Corporate Risk Register and business continuity plans, - Clear customer complaints procedures, - Comprehensive policies and procedures for physical and information security.
+An anti-fraud and corruption strategy and arrangements supported by a range of policies and guidelines, - A register of interest is in place and updated on an annual basis - Internal governance review arrangements including a programme of policy and procedure reviews and a governance working group.